-Happy St Patrick's Day!
-I am so thrilled my family are staying with me and we can spend this fabulous day together.
-This is one of our favourite holidays.
-My mother is part Irish -- her family are descendants of the McDermotts, Sullivans and O'Learys.
+Happy St. Patrick's Day!
+I'm thrilled my mum, dad, sister, and niece are staying with me so we can celebrate together.
+My mother is part Irish.
+Her family are descendants of the McDermotts, Sullivans and O'Learys.
 We are very proud of our Irish heritage and milk it for all it's worth.
-I know St Patrick's Day was originally a religious holiday.
-But let's be honest, to any self-respecting hedonist, it is fondly embraced as a "feast and drinking day": a fabulous opportunity to celebrate "everything Irish" and a golden invitation to get "over-refreshed" with irreverent indulgence under the guise of national and ethnic pride.
+St Patrick's Day was originally a religious holiday.
+But let's be honest, to any self-respecting hedonist, it's fondly embraced as a "feast and drinking day", and a golden invitation to get over refreshed with irreverent indulgence under the guise of national and ethnic pride.

 But, really, every day is a green day for me.
 I start every day with a green smoothie, and this is still my favorite blend.
 This recipe is my go-to introductory smoothie for newbies because it's sweet and delicious, and if you closed your eyes you'd never know it contained leafy greens.
 The mild flavor of spinach is perfect for greenophobes as its so easily masked with sweet fruits.

 I intend to drown my sorrows in a few gallons of this blend after I drop my sister and my little niece off at the airport tonight.
 However, if the green smoothie doesn't do the trick, I'm heading down to the Tam O'Shanter with mum and dad to sing and dance with our Irish comrades.